skeshri16/log_chat_bot/README.md

 #### Groq API
 1. Get your API key from [Groq Console](https://console.groq.com)
-2. Enable "Groq Models" checkbox in the sidebar
-3. Enter your API key in the "Groq API Key" field
+2. Enter your API key in the "Groq API Key" field

 #### Azure OpenAI (Optional)
-1. Enable "Azure OpenAI Models" checkbox in the sidebar
-2. Enter your Azure Client ID and Client Secret
+1. Enter your Azure Client ID and Client Secret
-3. These credentials are provided by your organization's Azure administrator
+2. These credentials are provided by your organization's Azure administrator

 ### Supported Models